When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 Absolutely!
 The Surface Pro series features a large 13-inch display with a 3:2 aspect ratio, making it a great choice for displaying and annotating sheet music.

-The superpower of a Windows tablet: software diversity
+The superpower of Windows tablets: software diversity

 Music notation software